Library Computers & Computer Use

 Library computers are provided to members for the purpose of accessing information and reference resources.
 In order to make these resources available to as many members as possible and to make sure that the equipment is used in a manner consistent with the Library Code of Conduct, the following rules apply:

 - In order to allow all members an opportunity to use the equipment, members are asked to comply with sign-in and time limitations.
-Computer users are allowed one 120 minute session and one 60 minute session every day and must be logged off for 15 minutes between sessions.
+Computer users are allowed 180 minutes of computer access per day.
 No other extensions will be granted.

 - Computer users may only use their personal library card or guest pass assigned to them.
 The use of multiple library cards for the purpose of extending computer time is strictly forbidden and may result in the loss of library privileges.